Elachista similis

 Elachista similis is a moth in the family Elachistidae.
-It was described by Sugisima in 2005.
-It is found in Japan (Hokkaidô, Honsyû, Kyûsyû).
+It was described by Kazuhiro Sugisima in 2005.
+It is found in Japan (Hokkaidô, Honsyû, Kyûsyû) and in Korea.

 The length of the forewings is 3.2–3.7 mm for males and 3.4–4 mm for females.

-The larvae feed on Carex foliosissima, Carex insaniae, Carex morrowii, Carex nakiri and Luzula plumosa.
+The larvae feed on Carex foliosissima, Carex insaniae, Carex morrowii, Carex nakiri (Cyperaceae) and Luzula plumosa (Juncaceae).
 They mine the leaves of their host plant.

 Etymology

 The species name refers to the resemblance to Elachista gleichenella and is derived from Latin similis.